ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 > Providing a command while using `sudo-g5k` is not mandatory.

 Once `sudo-g5k` has run, the platform is aware that the user is going to perform non-trivial operations on the node.
-When their job will be finished, the default environment will be redeployed to provide a clean copy for future users.
+When their job is finished, the default environment will be redeployed to provide a clean copy for future users.

-After running `sudo-g5k`, it is possible to run root command with `sudo` or to become root directly:
+After running `sudo-g5k`, it is possible to run root commands with `sudo` or to become root directly:

 ```bash
 user@clervaux-11:~$ sudo -iu root
 root@clervaux-11:~#
 ```

-> Note that the `$` at the end of the prompt has changed into `#`, indicating you are indeed root.
+> Note that the `$` at the end of the prompt has changed to `#`, indicating you are indeed root.

 Once a user is allowed to use the root account, they can perform any operation that would be forbidden as a normal user: